PauloGoncalvesBH/protractor-style-guide/README.md

 ## Installing dependencies and running tests

-The tests will run in [headless mode](https://developers.google.com/web/updates/2017/04/headless-chrome), that is, without the browser opening the graphical interface.

 All the commands below are done in the _command prompt_.

 **1** - Make a clone of the repository and access the directory created by the clone: